-Rosseau Lake College is a preparatory school in the sense that students enroll intending to move into post-secondary studies.
+Rosseau Lake College is a preparatory school, granting students the skills and attributed they'll need to thrive in post-secondary studies.
 The academic program is rigorous, with an emphasis on deep knowledge.

 Unique to RLC, and developed here, the Foundation Years is a program unto itself.
 Learning is collaborative, creative, and project-based, making use of the outdoor spaces, including the lake, the campus trails, and outdoor instructional facilities.
 For example, Math and Science classes are often combined studies, interacting with the curriculum through large-scale projects.
 One year, students took a month-long journey of the mind to Mars, designing space travel and colony infrastructure that ensured human survival.
 In another year, the entire group decided upon a deep-dive into astronomy, culminating in a sleepout under the stars.

 Often, but not always, the Grade 8s will be separated from the Grade 7s.
 Sometimes, however, the entire group will work together.
 Every now and then, the group will be organized in ways that don't recognize grade level.
 This is dependent on the particular class and/or initiative, and the various needs of a particular group at a given time.
 Our small size and favourable student/teacher ratio ensures individual support within our personalized learning community.